Agent Capabilities

 - Agent — The AI agent performing actions

-Each permission specifies:
+Each capability specifies:

 - Operations: Which operations are permitted (read, write, delete, etc.)